Feeding India: Eradicating Hunger with Excess Food

 In cities all over the country, perfectly nutritious but unwanted food is thrown away at events, restaurants and hotels.
-At the same time, millions who are unable to access or earn food for themselves go hungry – with children, orphans, the elderly, women and the disabled worst affected.
+While millions who are unable to access or earn food for themselves, go hungry – with children, orphans, the elderly, women and the disabled worst affected.

-Through a committed and motivated network of young volunteers, Feeding India collects excess food from a number of sources in more than 60 cities, then delivers it to undernourished people – every single day.
-This provides those who would ordinarily have to go without with regular, nutritious meals, and more importantly – hope.
+Through a committed and motivated network of young volunteers, Feeding India collects excess food from a number of sources in more than 50 cities, then delivers it to undernourished people – every single day.
+This provides those who would ordinarily have to go without, with regular, nutritious meals, and more importantly – hope.

 Millions of people nourished